 Signs and symbols are often used to help guide people through a physical environment and enhance their understanding and experience of the space.

-Accordingly, then, one of the Comprehensive Plan’s goals is to create a Village-wide wayfinding program.
-Wayfinding could include gateways, architectural features, landscaping, paving patterns and signage that in some combination would provide residents with a better sense of place within their community and visitors a better understanding of available destinations to be explored.
+Wayfinding elements could include gateway signage, architectural features, landscaping, paving patterns and signage that in some combination would provide residents with a better sense of place within their community and visitors a better understanding of available destinations to be explored.
 The goal would be to use signage at the entrances of the Village along major thoroughfares and within downtown Glenview to reinforce the civic identity of the area and foster the downtown’s unique identity.

+appointed a six-member ad-hoc Gateway and Wayfinding Signage Committee, the members of which represent Village commissions and the Glenview business community.
 The board hired Kerestes-Martin Associates to assist the committee with consulting and design services.
 The committee was charged with providing feedback and direction on the implementation of the gateway and wayfinding signage, and given about a year to complete the project.

-The committee is looking at ways to create designs and plans for Village gateway signs, bicycle and pedestrian wayfinding signs and downtown wayfinding signs.
+The Wayfinding Signage Committee is looking at ways to create designs and plans for Village gateway signs, bicycle and pedestrian wayfinding signs and downtown wayfinding signs.
 On June 20, 2018, the committee received a Wayfinding Analysis, which reviews the Village's existing signage, code, vehicular traffic, graphic influences, proposed points of interest and proposed wayfinding recommendations, including sign types, gateway identification, vehicular directional, destination identifications, public parking identification and pedestrian information kiosks.